chrisevett/chrisevett.github.io/_posts/2016-09-22-takeaways-from-velocity.md

 #### The ex twitter guy talking about the layer 5 routing
 The problem this guy was solving was that everyone had to configure timeouts/ retries/ etc for their web/db connections.
 The solution was to build a library that handled all layer 5/ session level config so the code could just worry about level 7 / app layer
-Twitter library is finagle, look for a replacement
+Twitter library is finagle
 Linkerd is an open source version of this that might be useful, does service discovery and service management
 Namerd is a routing service, does the balancing that sat on top of the haproxy balancers in the soundcloud talk (in general)

 #### Dropbox databases
-All database code is done in code (something like entity framework) so nobody writes sql.
-Damn.
+All database changes are done in code (something like entity framework) so nobody writes sql.
 They roll alot of their own tools in go
 MySql everything.
 They recently rolled out a MySql wrapper that abstracts the database details.
 Sharding and splitting of databases when complexity becomes unwieldly
 Tools for managing deployments: Dbmanager, wheelhouse, naoru, see if these are internal or open source
 Sqlproxy, proxysql, whatever its called.
 Investigate and see if we can find something similar for mssql
 There is some sort of container wizardry they do.
-Reconsider dh2i or whatever the sql analogue is
+Reconsider dh2i or whatever the microsoft sql analogue is

 #### netflix containers
 Netflix originally baked their apps into vm's using spinnaker